 - A) Disabled Students Program (DSP) - 1) Appropriation and Use of Funds - a) The amount received from the lock-in shall be allocated annually in order to assist the Disabled Students Program (DSP).
 The DSP funds shall be used to maintain regular student staff support during the academic year in order to provide services to increase the retention and graduation rates of students with disabilities and to help foster student independence. - b) The Director of DSP is responsible for determining how the funds are to be allocated and for preparing the annual budget packet for Associated Students funds.
 Each year, the DSP Director shall be required to submit a budget proposal to A.S.
 Finance Board in the Winter Quarter for the following fiscal year detailing the allocation of funds for the student staff support. - c) The Associated Students Executive Director is responsible for the forwarding of funds for DSP to the proper account.
-The funds being used to maintain regular student staff support during the academic year will be placed in a "Sub-2, Student Wages/General Assistance" account in DSP's budget account administered through Cheadle Hall. - 2) The Director of the Disabled Students Program shall submit a monthly report (a copy of DSP's GLO 60) and annual report on September 1 to the Associated Students Executive Director at the end of the fiscal year summarizing the expenditure of funds of the prior fiscal year. - B) Educational Opportunity Program (EOP) - 1) Appropriation and Use of Funds - a) The amount received from the lock-in shall be allocated annually in order to assist the Educational Opportunity Program.
+The funds being used to maintain regular student staff support during the academic year will be placed in a "Sub-2, Student Wages/General Assistance" account in DSP's budget account administered through Cheadle Hall. - 2) The Director of the Disabled Students Program shall submit a monthly report (a copy of DSP's GLO 60) and annual report on September 1 to the Associated Students Executive Director at the end of the fiscal year summarizing the expenditure of funds of the prior fiscal year.

+B) Educational Opportunity Program (EOP)

+- The amount received from the lock-in shall be allocated annually in order to assist the Educational Opportunity Program.
 The AS/EOP funds shall be used to meet unusual educationally-related expenses that are incurred by regularly enrolled student members of the Educational Opportunity Program (EOP) during the fiscal year for which their grant is requested.
 In addition, said AS/EOP funds shall be used to purchase equipment (such as computers), for programming purposes, and to hire student peer advisors.
 AS/EOP Grants are available to EOP students eligible to receive need-based financial aid through the UCSB Office of Financial Aid in accordance with nationally approved need analysis standards and UCSB deadlines and awarding procedures.
-The maximum of all grants shall not exceed four hundred dollars (\$400.00) per student per year, with the exception of fifteen (15) grants of one thousand five hundred dollars (\$1,500.00) each, set aside for serious medical emergency situations.
-In addition a maximum of five (5) grants of one thousand dollars b) The Program Directors are responsible for determining how the funds are to be allocated and for preparing the budget breakdown of Associated Student funds.
+The maximum of all grants shall not exceed seven hundred dollars (\$700.00) per student per year, with the exception of fifteen (15) grants of one thousand five hundred dollars (\$1,500.00) each, set aside for serious medical emergency situations.
+In addition a maximum of five (5) grants of one thousand dollars (\$1,000.00) each for dire situations, as determined by two Program Directors and approved by the EOP Director, can be allocated for situations that are beyond the scope of these guidelines.
+The EOP grants are to be used in the case of an emergency as described below. - b) The Program Directors are responsible for determining how the funds are to be allocated and for preparing the budget breakdown of Associated Student funds.
 Each year, the Program Directors shall be required to submit a budget proposal to Finance Board in Winter Quarter for the following fiscal year detailing the allocation of funds between grants and other student support services (e.g., supplies and typewriter rentals).